siddhanthh/Self-serve-native-ad-module/README.md

-# Self-Serve Native Ad Platform API
+# Self-Serve Native Ad Platform

-A decoupled Next.js REST API and Dashboard for managing, serving, and tracking native advertising campaigns with real-time financial tracking and atomic PostgreSQL concurrency control.
+This is a self-serve native advertising platform built with Next.js 15, React, Tailwind CSS, and PostgreSQL.
+It allows advertisers to create, run, and track native ad campaigns using a hybrid budget model (both CPC and CPM simultaneously) with real-time analytics.
+It includes an administrative moderation workflow for approving, rejecting, or pausing campaigns before they go live.

 ---

-Here are the exact commands required to build, run, and test the project.
+##  Quick Start

 ## Install Dependencies
 To install dependencies and prepare the environment: